 For some time now I’ve been interested in technology that helps presenters interact with slides in compelling ways when presenting online.
-There are various tools to help you do this, but they’ve all been lacking in comparison to the levels of interaction you can get when face to face with your audience.
+There are various tools to help you do this, but nothing quite compares to the levels of interaction you can get when face to face with your audience.
 However, in Personify I think we might have found a solution.

-When presenting online typically you can interact with your slides in one of two ways – with just your voice or with your voice and a separate head and shoulder video.
-Both of these ways of interacting are pretty poor compared to what you can do when presenting face to face.
-In a face to face situation you can guide the audience through your content with large or small gestures – from pointing to specific areas, to simply turning towards the slides to make the audience follow your gaze.
-Up until now, this level of interaction for online presentations has been missing, except by utilising expensive and inconvenient purpose-built studios.
+When presenting online, you can interact with your slides in one of two ways – with just your voice or with your voice and a head and shoulder video.
+Both of these methods are pretty poor compared to what you can do when presenting face to face.
+In a face to face situation you can guide the audience through your content with large or small gestures – from pointing to specific areas, to simply turning towards the slides to make the audience follow your gaze – check out our ultimate guide to presentation skills for more.
+Up until now this level of interaction wasn’t available for online presentations, unless you use expensive and inconvenient purpose-built studios.
 This is where Personify comes in.

 So how do you do it?

 You’ll need a fairly good computer, Personify requires Intel 4th generation or higher (or the AMD equivalent) which supports the AVX instruction set and OpenCL 1.2.

 For the operating system, it all runs on Windows 7, 8 or 10 and for Mac users it’s MacOS X 10.13 or later.
 Presenter works alongside common video conferencing software, like WebEx, Zoom, Skype for Business etc. Personify also supports all 2D and 3D webcams – though the quality of your video depends on the quality of your camera so you might want to invest in a decent one and Personify is designed to work with 3D cameras.

 So that’s the boring stuff out the way, let’s set it up!

 It’s a subscription service (up in the cloud) and therefore you’ll need an internet connection to get through the process.
 Personify offer 30 days free trial, then it’s $199 a year.